OffchainLabs/arbitrum-classic/docs/ArbOS_Formats.md

 The L2 messages in a batch will be separated, and treated as if each had arrived separately, in the order in which they appear in the batch.

-The enclosed L2 message may not have subtype 5 (sequencer batch).
-All other subtypes are allowed.
+The enclosed L2 message may have any valid subtype.

 **Subtype 4: signed tx from user** has subtype-specific data that is identical to the standard Ethereum encoded transaction format.
 The subtype-specific data consists of an RLP-encoded list containing: